 1. Bulk polymerization:

-It is used in producing polystyrene, PVC and polymethyl methacrylate.
-The polymerization is carried out in two stages.
+It is used in producing polystyrene, PVC, and polymethyl methacrylate.
+It carries the polymerization out in two stages.
 In the first stage, the monomer is taken in the liquid state and the initiator is dissolved in the monomer.
 The reaction mass is heated for initiating the polymerization.
-As the proportion of the polymer increases, the temperature also increases and the reaction mixture is cooled by circulating water through cooling coils.
+As the proportion of the polymer increases, the temperature also increases, and something cools the reaction mixture by circulating water through cooling coils.
 In the second stage, the highly viscous polymerization mixture is fed into the upper end of a vertical reactor.
 The reaction is carried out at 110- 2000 C. Almost 100% polymerization is achieved.

 This process is largely used to manufacture PVC and polystyrene.

 It is widely used to prepare polyvinyl chloride, polyvinyl acetate, etc. the monomer is dispersed in water as droplets which are stabilized by the addition of soap.
-Initiators are either water soluble or monomer soluble.
-Normally, persulphates are used as initiators.
+Initiators are either water-soluble or monomer soluble.
+Normally, persulphates initiators.
 The polymer obtained is in the form of latex.
 The latex can be coagulated with an acid to get the solid polymer.

-It is the polymerization of one or more monomers in solution.
-Vinyl chloride, acrylonitrile and vinyl acetate are polymerized by this method.
-It is used to create polymers and copolymers by dissolving a monomer and a catalyst in a non‐reactive solvent.
+It is the polymerization of one or more monomers in a solution.
+Vinyl chloride, acrylonitrile, and vinyl acetate are polymerized by this method.
+It is used to create polymers and copolymers by dissolving a monomer and a catalyst in a non-reactive solvent.
 The disadvantages of this method are that the polymer produced is of low molecular weight and is always contaminated with traces of solvent.
+Mechanism Of Polymerization